-When these elements are adjusted in any way, it can degrade the quality of the assembled shoe leaving manufacturers scratching their heads wondering how to avoid making substandard shoes.
+When these elements are adjusted in any way, it can degrade the quality of the assembled shoe, leaving manufacturers scratching their heads and wondering how to avoid making substandard shoes.
 The masses can be deeply unkind to companies who have recalls due to their soles wearing out and detaching from the shoe.

-The best way for shoe manufacturers to consistently make footwear that is reliable no matter the material alterations or process deviations is to have a versatile, rapid, surface sensitive inspection method that quantitatively evaluates surface quality.
+The best way for shoe manufacturers to consistently make footwear that is reliable no matter the material alterations or process deviations is to have a versatile, rapid, surface-sensitive inspection method that quantitatively evaluates surface quality.
 That way, when it’s time to apply the adhesive, there will be no question that the bond will be strong.

 Material Changes Cause Changes to Surface Energy

 Surface energy is the characteristic of a surface that determines whether it is chemically prepared for bonding.
-Surface energy fluctuates based on the chemical composition of the top few molecular layers of a material.
+Surface energy fluctuates based on the chemical composition of the top few molecular layers of material.

 Every material has an innate surface energy that is relatively constant across raw materials of a similar type.
 Polymers are typically low energy which means they have a low propensity for bonding without major chemical changes to the surface.
-In comparison, metal is typically higher energy and has an easier time bonding if proper cleaning processes are in place to remove oils and other contaminants.
+In comparison, metal typically has higher energy and has an easier time bonding if proper cleaning processes are in place to remove oils and other contaminants.

 To learn more about how using the predictive analytical power of contact angle measurements, download our free eBook: Predictable Adhesion in Manufacturing Through Process Veriﬁcation

-Since shoes are often combinations of various polymers such as rubbers, polyesters and synthetic materials, they require surface treatments to make their low energy, unreactive surfaces into high energy, reactive surfaces.
-This is more and more true as companies innovate to make their products lightweight, resistant to environmental stresses, more responsive to the ways athletes and wearers move while wearing them and create a more specific shoe-wearing experience.
+Since shoes are often combinations of various polymers such as rubbers, polyesters, and synthetic materials, they require surface treatments to make their low-energy, unreactive surfaces into high-energy, reactive surfaces.
+This is more and more true as companies innovate to make their products lightweight, resistant to environmental stresses, more responsive to the ways athletes and wearers move while wearing them, and create a more specific shoe-wearing experience.